-Previously, Dr. Jinnett was a health policy researcher at RAND and at the Department of Veterans Affairs where she conducted studies on the impact of organizational behavior, context and policies on a range of staff and patient results including staff satisfaction, turnover, treatment team functioning, staff and patient clinical and quality of life outcomes.
-Dr. Jinnett received her Bachelor’s degree in psychobiology and Master’s degree in public health from the University of California, Los Angeles.
-She received her Ph.D. degree in sociology and health services organization and policy from the University of Michigan, Ann Arbor.
+Dr. Jinnett received her bachelor’s degree in psychobiology and master’s degree in public health from the University of California, Los Angeles.
+She received her Ph.D. in sociology and health services organization and policy from the University of Michigan, Ann Arbor.

 Hans-Horst Konkolewsky is the Secretary General of the International Social Security Association (ISSA).
 Elected in 2005, Mr. Konkolewsky heads an extensive programme of activities focused on strengthening the governance, performance and service quality of social security administrations, with a strong focus on proactive and preventive measures.